sorrymint/oldCLubSite/meetingNotes/2024-2025/Apirl30.md

 ### Field Projects

 This summer six students will take the field projects class.
-This class mimics a internship (40hrs a week).
+This class mimics an internship (40hrs a week).
 We need your help picking an idea for this class.
 Project must be able to be completed in 11 weeks by sixth term students.
 Luke will pitch a few options.
 Vote on options

+### Next Meeting

+June 4rd In Summer term.